GLOBAL MARKETS-Bonds and emerging market currencies' selloff resumes

 By Marc Jones

-LONDON, July 11 (Reuters) - The dollar hit a four-month high against the yen and world's top bonds and emerging market currencies were back under pressure on Tuesday, on bets for higher interest rates in a small but growing group of major economies.
+LONDON, July 11 (Reuters) - The dollar hit a four-month high against the yen and bonds and top emerging market currencies were back under pressure on Tuesday, on bets for higher interest rates in a small but growing group of major economies.

-With the expectations fuelled by increasingly robust-looking global growth, MSCI's 47-country All World share index was up for a third day running, though it was forced to cling on as Europe's main bourses faltered despite a fresh flurry of M&A activity.
+With the expectations fuelled by increasingly robust-looking global growth, MSCI's 46-country All World share index was up for a third day running, although it started to slip as Europe's bourses lost their footing early on.

-They were unsettled by some heavy falls among defensive consumer staples and property stocks, a dip in the commodity sector as oil stumbled and as futures markets pointed to flat start to U.S. trading for Wall Street.

-Federal Reserve chief Janet Yellen starts two days of testimony on Wednesday as it prepares to unwind the massive hoard of bonds it bought to ease the financial crisis, while top ECB and Bank of England policymakers were due to speak in Europe on Tuesday.
+Janet Yellen starts two days of testimony on Wednesday as the Federal Reserve prepares to unwind the massive hoard of bonds it bought to ease the financial crisis, while top ECB and Bank of England policymakers were speaking in Europe on Tuesday.

 Germany's 10-year yield edged up 2 basis points to 0.56 percent having more than doubled over the last few weeks.
-The South African rand, Turkish lira and Russia rouble all dropped around 1 percent as some unusually concentrated selling resumed to emerging markets too.
+The South African rand, Turkish lira and Russia rouble all dropped around 0.8 percent as the emerging market selling resumed too.

-Roger Webb, Head of European Credit at Aberdeen Asset Management said slightly stronger-than-expected global growth numbers recently had boosted expectations of higher interest rates.
+Roger Webb, Head of European Credit at Aberdeen Asset Management said the slightly stronger-than-expected global growth numbers had boosted expectations of higher interest rates.

-"I think the increased hawkishness we have seen from the central banks has led to a fear that we could see a mini-taper tantrum," he said.
+"I think the increased hawkishness we have seen from the central banks has led to a fear that we could see a mini-taper tantrum."

 "I don't think there is too much alarm.
 I think the move to slightly higher yields in Europe and the U.S., UK and elsewhere is probably understandable."

-The dollar ground higher against most major currencies, including to a four-month high of 114.43 yen as traders played the past fortnight's 25 basis-point rise in U.S. government bond yields against the Bank of Japan's vow to keep its stimulus flowing.
+The dollar ground higher against the basket of currencies including hitting a four-month high of 114.43 yen on the back of the past fortnight's 25 basis-point rise in 10-year U.S. government bond yields.

-The New Zealand dollar fell to its lowest in over two weeks meanwhile after an 6.8 magnitude earthquake hit the country's south island.
+The New Zealand dollar fell to its lowest since June 23 meanwhile after an earthquake hit the country's South Island.

-The Canadian dollar was down slightly too as investors awaited a Bank of Canada interest rate decision on Wednesday which could be its first hike since the financial crisis.
+The Canadian dollar was down slightly too against its U.S. counterpart as investors awaited a Bank of Canada interest rate decision on Wednesday.

-Forecasters are still divided on whether it will pull the trigger, but money markets seem convinced it will and are also 80 percent priced for a follow-up rise by December.
+Forecasters are divided on whether the central bank will raise rates, but data from the overnight index swaps market shows that money markets are almost fully priced for an increase, while an 80 percent chance of a second hike has been implied by December.

 In commodities, crude oil slipped back after pushing higher overnight in Asia.